'If Man City or Man Utd showed up with €100m, I would think about it' - Napoli open to selling Koulibaly and Ruiz | Goal.com

 Ruiz and Koulibaly have both been linked with elite outfits such as Real Madrid, Paris-Saint Germain, United and City this year, and De Laurentiis has hinted that a prized pair could be allowed to leave if the club receives suitable bids.

 "I don't even consider an offer of €60m (£55m/$68m).
-I am solid, if I wanted to win the Scudetto at any cost today I would find myself with three, four hundred million debts.
-I look around and see companies at 500, 600 million, less a billion.
+I am firm on that.
+If I wanted to win the Scudetto at any cost today I would find myself with three, four hundred million in debt.
+I look around and see companies at 500, 600 million, less than a billion.
 I don't owe anyone a sh*t."

 De Laurentiis also confirmed they have entered talks with Spanish winger Jose Callejon about a bumper new extension to his contract.